johannesstroebele91/mongodb-library/basics/setup-and-run/run-database-server.md

    - Search for MongoDB server
    - Click on `start`
    - Installation: via setup wizard by un-checking "Install MongoD as a Service"

+# Port

+- Start MongoDB server using a non-default port: it can be specified using e.g. `mongod --port 27018`
+- Start MongoDB shell for the non-default port: `mongo --port 27018`